 Any parent who has a child of driving age knows that the parent’s anxiety balances their teen’s excitement.
 While it is rare for teen drivers to cause accidents if someone is supervising their driving, teens have one of the highest crash rates of any group during their first six months of driving.

 If that isn’t scary enough, accident injuries are the leading cause of death for 15 to 19 year olds, according to the Centers for Disease Control and Prevention (CDC).

-When this knowledge sinks in, parents often go from being grateful for having another driver in the family to worrying whether they’ve done enough to prepare their child for the responsibility of driving.
-If you’ve got a teenage driver in the family, read on to learn why teen drivers are so high risk and what you can do to help keep teens safe on the road.
+Parents often wonder if they’ve done enough to prepare their children for the responsibility of driving.
+If you’ve got a teenage driver in the family, read on to learn why teen drivers are high risk and what you can do to help keep teens safe on the road.